MicrosoftDocs/WSL/WSL/wsl2-kernel.md

 ## Future plans for updating the WSL2 Linux kernel

-For more info on these changes, please read [this blog post](https://devblogs.microsoft.com/commandline/wsl2-will-be-generally-available-in-windows-10-version-2004) on the [Windows Command Line Blog](https://aka.ms/cliblog).
+Info on [changes to updating the WSL2 Linux kernel](https://devblogs.microsoft.com/commandline/wsl2-will-be-generally-available-in-windows-10-version-2004) is available on the [Windows Command Line Blog](https://aka.ms/cliblog).